 5. Check Updates for the Graphics Driver

 Another thing you should do is update the graphics driver version on your PC by following the steps below.
 If there is an update available, make sure to install the same.
-An outdated GPU driver can cause several issues with the program launching such as in games or even during gameplay sessions.
-Not only your game looks pathetic but also your PC won’t be able to run at its full potential due to graphics conflict.
+An outdated GPU driver can cause several issues with the program launching, such as in games or even during gameplay sessions.
+Not only does your game look pathetic, but your PC won’t be able to run at its full potential due to graphics conflict.
 To do that:

 - Press the Win+X keys to open the Quick Access Menu.